-King is imploring, cajoling, but what his words make clear, threatening U.S. society and trying to mobilize Black rebellion.
+King is imploring, cajoling, the best in the Black and white masses and even those in U.S. ruling circles.
+But his words make clear he is also threatening U.S. society and trying to mobilize Black rebellion.
 When he says "crippled by the manacles of segregation and the chains of segregation" he is making it clear that slavery is in fact still in place.
-He describes the United States as a society that offers the Negro bad checks and broken promises, When he says, "We refuse to believe the bank of justice is bankrupt" this is code for "we know you are morally bankrupt but Black people are here to demand, as the Staple Singers demanded, "When will we be paid for the work we've done."
+He describes the United States as a society that offers the Negro bad checks and broken promises, When he says, "We refuse to believe the bank of justice is bankrupt" he is echoing the cry of the Staple Singers-"When will we be paid for the work we've done."